Presiding Officer of the Scottish Parliament

-The presiding officer of the Scottish Parliament (Oifigear-Riaghlaidh, Preses) is the speaker of the Scottish Parliament.
-The incumbent holder of the office is Alison Johnstone, who was elected on 13 May 2021, following the 2021 Scottish Parliament election.
-A member of the Scottish Greens, she was sworn in as presiding officer at the opening of the 6th session of Parliament and is the second woman to hold the office, and first former member of the Scottish Greens.

-The office of presiding officer was established by the Scotland Act 1998, and the elected presiding officer is a member of the Scottish Parliament who is elected by the Scottish Parliament by means of an exhaustive ballot, and is ex officio the head of the Scottish Parliamentary Corporate Body.
+The presiding officer of the Scottish Parliament (Oifigear-Riaghlaidh, Preses) is the speaker of the Scottish Parliament, with the incumbent holder of the office, Kenneth Gibson, elected on 14 May 2026, following the 2026 Scottish Parliament election.
+The office was established by the Scotland Act 1998, and the elected presiding officer is a member of the Scottish Parliament who is elected by the Scottish Parliament by means of an exhaustive ballot, and is ex officio the head of the Scottish Parliamentary Corporate Body.
 The presiding officer is considered a figurehead of the Scottish Parliament and has an office in Queensberry House.

-Appointments to the Privy Council are made by the monarch, although in practice they are made only on the advice of the UK government.
-To date all presiding officers have been appointed members of the Privy Council, and therefore entitled to use the style 'Right Honourable'.

 Responsibilities

 Parliamentary

 The presiding officer presides over the Parliament's debates, determining which members may speak, and maintains order during debate.
 The presiding officer is expected to be strictly non-partisan, with some similarities in this respect to the tradition of the Speaker of the House of Commons.
 For this reason, they renounce all affiliation with their former political party for the duration of their term.
 They do not take part in debate, or vote except to break ties.
 Even then, the convention is that when the presiding officer uses their tie-breaking vote, they do so in favour of advancing debate, but on final ballots, retaining the status quo.
 The presiding officer is also assisted in their duties by 2 deputies.
 They have the same powers as the presiding officer; they keep their party affiliation but remain impartial when presiding.

 In 2006 the St Andrews Fund for Scots Heraldry commemorated the hosting of the Heraldic & Genealogical Congress in Scotland by commissioning a ceremonial robe for the presiding officer to wear, however as of May 2017, it appears no presiding officer has worn the robe.